 There's no doubt, that students at Mercedes College are provided with a unique education with the Australian curriculum taught through the IB frameworks.

-Each of the IB programs enables students to make sense of the complexities of the world around them, as well as equipping them with the skills and qualities needed for taking responsible action for the future.
-The programs crosses disciplines, cultural, national and geographical boundaries, championing critical thinking, stimulating ideas and effective relationships.
+Each of the IB programmes enables students to make sense of the complexities of the world around them, as well as equipping them with the skills and qualities needed for taking responsible action for the future.
+The programmes crosses disciplines, cultural, national and geographical boundaries, championing critical thinking, stimulating ideas and effective relationships.

 - be encouraged to think independently and drive their learning